Football abuse scandal: Barry Bennell hospitalized

 - Football coach Bennell, a convicted pedophile, has been accused of abusing boys in his care

-(CNN)Barry Bennell, a convicted pedophile who is accused of child sex abuse within the world of English football, has been hospitalized, an official familiar with the incident confirmed to CNN.
+(CNN)Barry Bennell, a convicted pedophile now accused of child sex abuse within the world of English football, has been hospitalized, an official familiar with the incident confirmed to CNN.

-Football coach Bennell was taken to hospital in Stevenage, north of London, on Friday night and has remained there since being found unconscious.
+Bennell, 62, was taken to a hospital in Stevenage, north of London, on Friday night and has remained there since being found unconscious.

 In a statement, Thames Valley Police said: "Officers attended an address in Knebworth Park, Stevenage, just before 11pm on Friday in connection with a 'fear for welfare incident.'

 "A 62-year-old man was located and was taken to hospital in order to receive medical treatment, where he remains.

-"At this stage of inquiries, it would be inappropriate to comment further."
+At this stage of inquiries, it would be inappropriate to comment further."

 In another statement, the East of England Ambulance Service added: "We received a call on Friday at 10.50pm to reports of an unconscious man on Knebworth Park in Stevenage, which we sent an ambulance crew to.